jing1tian/franky/README.md

   Adjust max velocity, acceleration, and jerk to match your setup or task.
 Fine control for smooth, safe operation.

 - **Full Python access to the libfranka API**
   Want to tweak impedance, read the robot state, set force thresholds, or mess with the Jacobian?
 Go for it.
-If libfranka supports it, chances are Franky does, too.
+If libfranka supports it, chances are franky does, too.

 ## 📖 Python Quickstart Guide

 Real-time kernel already installed and real-time permissions granted?
-Just install Franky via
+Just install franky via

 ```bash
 pip install franky-control